-As an alternative, the Board discussed not regulating the 2000-2001 hazelnut crop.
+The Board discussed not regulating.
 However, without any regulations in effect, the Board believes that the industry would oversupply the inshell domestic market.

 While the level of benefits of this rulemaking is difficult to quantify, the stabilizing effects of the volume regulations impact both small and large handlers positively by helping them maintain and expand markets even though hazelnut supplies fluctuate widely from season to season.